redpanjerry/AWS-Architecture/Lab4 - elastic your architecture/Bees-with-Machine-Guns/README.md

     <img src="images/AMI.jpg" width="70%" height="70%">
 </p>

-> Notice: You should setup your bees in the same AZ as your bee server.

 3. Wait for Bees to load their machine guns, and type `bees report` to check their status.